 - Copies of books by local authors, including Emmet Gowan and Brainard Cheney.

 - A print obituary index (from Rutherford County newspapers) from 1984-2005.

 - Federal census records and indexes for Tennessee from 1890.

 - A small collection of printed materials for the State of Tennessee in general and for the counties of Middle Tennessee.

 - Access to Ancestry Library Edition and HeritageQuest Online.
 Visit our Research Genealogy page for more information.

 Research assistance may be requested by completing our HRR Mail-in Research Request.pdf (PDF).
 The research fee is $5.00 per name (or inquiry), including postage and up to five copies.

-If you have questions or need more information about the HRR collection, please contact the Reference Department at 615-893-4131, ext.
-117, or email email@example.com.
+If you have questions or need more information about the HRC collection, please email firstname.lastname@example.org.

 If you have questions or need more information about the Smyrna collection, please contact Reference at 615-459-4884 or email email@example.com

-The Linda S. Smith Genealogical Group meets the 4th Thursday of the month at 1 p.m. in the Historical Research Room at Linebaugh.
+The Linda S. Smith Genealogical Group meets the 4th Thursday of the month at 1 p.m. at the Historical Research Center (HRC) at 435 Rice Street, Murfreesboro.
 All are welcomed.